Monday, April 15, 2024

 It amazes me that anyone who read The New Testament considered this issue open for debate.
 Peter himself lapsed, three times, and was under less immediate risk of losing his life then anyone who lapsed during the Decian or Diocletian Persecutions.
 His penance for these denials is recorded in John 21:15-19, Peter is forgiven and his position of leadership is reaffirmed.

 Those who today sympathize with the Novatian position will cite passages from Hebrews 6 or others that are the same ones used by those who say Salvation can be lost, but Hebrew 6 is the core passage.
 The context of Hebrews 6 is about explaining why some Apostates don’t repent, using it to prove a claimed repentance is insincere misses the point.
-There are some people The Holy Spirit will for the time being leave where they are (I don’t believe The Spirit gives up on any permanently since I believe in Universal Salvation).
+There are some people The Holy Spirit will for the time being leave where they are (I don’t believe The Spirit gives up on anyone permanently since I believe in Universal Salvation).

 1 Corinthians 12:3 proclaims that no one can confess Jesus is Lord except it be by The Holy Spirit.
 1 John 14:15 says anyone who confesses that Jesus is The Son of God, God dwells in Him.
 Later 1st John 5:4-5 says that anyone who believes Jesus is The Son of God overcomes The World because they are Born of God.